BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 ##### Operational Requirement 3
 Claim & Dispute Issuers call the SubmitClaim Action or SubmitDispute Action
 ##### Operational Requirement 4
 Claim & Dispute Issuers are explicity excluded from having the ability to call EvaluateClaim Action, AuditClaim Action, or ResolveClaim Action.
+It would produce a conflict of interest if those that issue claims and disputes could also participate in evaluating, auditing, or resolving them.

 ### Agent Class 3: Evaluators
  - Claim Evaluators can execute the Claim Evaluation, Claim Auditing, and Claim Resolution functions of the *Attestations* mechanism.